-14 Consistency with Constitution
+15 Consistency with Constitution

-- 14.1 This Charter may be amended by the Board from time to time subject to the requirements of the Constitution and the law.
-Whilst this Charter does not form part of the Constitution, this Charter (as in force from time to time) is nevertheless binding on the Committee and each of the Committee members. - 14.2 To the extent that there is any inconsistency between this Charter and the Constitution or the By-Laws, the Constitution will prevail over both and the By-Laws will prevail over this Charter.
+- (a) This Charter may be amended by the Board from time to time subject to the requirements of the Constitution and the law.
+Whilst this Charter does not form part of the Constitution, this Charter (as in force from time to time) is nevertheless binding on the Committee and each of the Committee members. - (b) To the extent that there is any inconsistency between this Charter and the Constitution or the By-Laws, the Constitution will prevail over both and the By-Laws will prevail over this Charter.